HELVE/GO_ROGUE_MANUAL/README.md

 Optimizing your life for only one objective is a beautiful thing but very dangerous.
 "Failing" something you devoted your entire life to can be a very emotional time.
 Make sure to have a backup always - or develop a couple of projects under the hood so you have something to fall back to instead of wallowing in self-pity.

 Similarly you can apply this notion to always having one foot in knowledge (competence) while the other is in chaos and experimentation.
+See, both feet in order makes you complacent.
+Both feet in chaos is too much.
+Mind in the cloud, feet on the ground.

 Chapters: